Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Introduction

 We will abbreviate orthogonal polynomial sequences by writing OPS in the singular and plural senses.
-We will study the differential operator representations of the form~\eqref{eqn:differential-operator-representation} above.
-We hope that examining this for known transformations that preserve real-rootedness will give insight into general real-root preserving transformations.
+We hope that studying representations of the form~\eqref{eqn:differential-operator-representation} for known transformations that preserve real-rootedness will give insight into general real-root preserving transformations.